Angkor University

 Angkor University (សាកលវិទ្យាល័យអង្គរ) is a higher education and research institution in Siem Reap Province, Cambodia.

 The university is composed of seven academic faculties and three centers.
-According to a number of surveys, it is consistently ranked within the top 30 universities in the Cambodia and is considered to be the best university in the Siem Reap province by the UniRank ranking.
+According to a number of surveys, it is consistently ranked within the top 30 universities in Cambodia and is considered to be the best university in the Siem Reap province by the UniRank ranking.
 A.U. is best known for nursing, midwifery, engineering, architecture, computer science, interior design, Rural development, and Hotel Management and Tourism.

 Introduction

 As a higher education and research institution that complies with international standards.
 A.U. was founded by local investors (H.E.
 Nek Oknha Seang Nam and Mr. Sok Tonh and received a strong support from the Japanese partners.

 A.U. is one of a few universities in Cambodia under Ministry of Education, Youth and Sport and Ministry of Health with the aim that A.U. will be a university which can meet strict international standards.
 The university applies new teaching methods, which are based on student self-sufficiency, initiative, teamwork, leadership, community base, practical experiments and internship in local and international industry/organizations' partners.

 A.U. offers undergraduate and postgraduate programs: Associate, Bachelor and Master.
 A.U. is one of the first universities in Siem Reap to fully follow the ACC's standards for Diploma (2-3/4-5/6-7); the model is widely used in most of the universities in Cambodia, especially in the health section.
-The Associate's programs last for two years for other disciplines, except for the associate degree in nursing (ADN), and Midwifery (ADM) last for three years; Bachelor's programs last for 4–5 years, except for the Bachelor of Science in Nursing (BSN) lasts for two years which is an upgrading training program from AND to BSN; and Master's program is for two years.
+The Associate's programs last for two years for other disciplines, except for the associate degree in nursing (ADN), and Midwifery (ADM) last for three years; Bachelor's programs last for 4–5 years, except for the Bachelor of Science in nursing (BSN) lasts for two years which is an upgrading training program from AND to BSN; and Master's program is for two years.
 All courses are conducted in Khmer and English languages (slides and sources).
 The quality of training programs has been accredited by the ACC (Accreditation Committee of Cambodia) in 2021.

 A.U. students from all disciplines can have the opportunity to participate and share their own ideas and theories in local and international communities and industries/organizations which have advanced sciences and technologies from the countries such as France, Netherlands, Belgium, Russia, Poland, Bulgaria, Japan, South Korea, China, Taiwan, Thailand, Philippines, and Indonesia, etc.